 All meters must be mounted horizontally.

-City will install meter and remote reader, including transmitting wire (unless the dwelling has a finished basement or the property owner requires that the transmitting wire be concealed – installation and coverage of the transmitting wire will then be the owner’s responsibility).
+Property owner install meter and remote reader, including transmitting wire (unless the dwelling has a finished basement or the property owner requires that the transmitting wire be concealed – installation and coverage of the transmitting wire will then be the owner’s responsibility).

 Owner must then complete and submit an “Application for Water, Sewer, and Garbage Service” form, or if only an outdoor water fixture is to be installed, owner must complete and submit an “Application for Separate Outdoor Water Service” form.